Snacks to Pass the Time – Sidney Saylor Farr

 “More Than Moonshine” – Sidney Saylor Farr

 I’ve wanted to try this recipe ever since I first read it several years ago, but I haven’t managed to get around to it yet.
-Drop back by tomorrow and I’ll show you a family who does manage to birch-sap every year.
+Go here to see a family who does manage to birch-sap every year.